Department: William Andrews Clark Memorial Library

 Anyone wishing to be considered for this position should apply here: https://recruit.apo.ucla.edu/apply/JPF02594

 - a cover letter describing qualifications and experience;

 - a current resume/vitae detailing education and relevant experience; and

-Candidates should apply by January 21, 2014 to be considered for this position.
+Candidates applying by November 1, 2016, will be given first consideration for this position.
 UCLA welcomes and encourages diversity and seeks applications and nominations from women and minorities.
 UCLA seeks to recruit and retain a diverse workforce as a reflection of our commitment to serve the people of California, to maintain the excellence of the university, and to offer our students richly varied disciplines, perspectives, and ways of knowing and learning.